 - Artificial tears, which also contain no medicine, are available to treat itchy, watery, and red eyes.

-Immunotherapy, or allergy shots, may be the most effective form of treatment if you suffer from allergies more than three months of the year.
-These shots expose you to gradually increasing levels of the offending allergen to help your immune system build tolerance.
+Immunotherapy may be one of the most effective form of treatment if you suffer from allergies more than three months of the year.
+Allergy shots expose you to gradually increasing levels of the offending allergen to help your immune system build tolerance.

-Also, the FDA has approved three under-the-tongue tablets that can be taken at home.
+The FDA has approved several under-the-tongue immunotherapy tablets that can be taken at home.
 The prescription tablets, called Grastek, Ragwitek, and Oralair, are used for treating hay fever and work the same way as shots -- the goal is to boost a patient’s tolerance of allergy triggers.
 Odactra is an under the tongue medication which can relieve symptoms of allergies to dust mites.